konveyor/analyzer-lsp/docs/providers.md

 }
 ```

 The `location` can be a path to the application's source code or to a binary JAR, WAR, or EAR file.
-Optionally, coordinates to a maven artifact can be provided as input in the format `mvn://<group-id>.<artifact-id>:<version>:<classifier>:<path>`.
+Optionally, coordinates to a maven artifact can be provided as input in the format `mvn://<group-id>:<artifact-id>:<version>:<classifier>@<path>`.
 The field `<path>` is optional, it specifies a local path where the artifact will be downloaded.
-If not specified, provider will use a temporary directory to download it.
+If not specified, provider will use the current working directory to download it.

 The `java` provider also takes following options in `providerSpecificConfig`: